OCT-FPGA/udp-nic/README.md

 $ ./sender <number_of_packets> <encrypt|no-encrypt> <receiver IP>
 ```

-he packet capture program will print the size of each received packet.
+The packet capture program will print the size of each received packet.

 Note: Make sure that the receiver machine is running the packet capture program and that the receiver IP address is correct.